 The best way to stretch your ears is patiently and gently.

 If you are going to stretch your own piercings, be sure to wash your hands with hot water and a liquid, antibacterial soap.

 Leave the taper in the ear.
 Wait for the ear to settle down before continuing.
-This varies greatly between people, it might be a few hours or it could be be a day or two.
+This varies greatly between people, it might be a few hours or it could be a day or two.
 Everyone is different, listen to your body.
 Once it feels ready give it another twist and push deeper in.
 Dont be too vigorous, you can seriously damage your ear lobes by rushing this.
 Remember, take your time...
 Go slowly.
 It could take a day to go up a millimeter, it could take a week, everyones different.
 Dont rush.
 However long it takes, the taper should be removed often, so you can clean the ear and give it a salt bath (see below)

 Keep up the process until the taper is fully in.
 I then leave it for another day or two before I change to some other jewellery.
 Dont try and use double flared plugs for some weeks (see below).
 Stick to jewellery that doesnt require a further stretch for a few weeks.

 Although I didnt use lubricants, because I tend to stretch very slowly, some people find a little lubrication helps.
 If you want to use a lubricant, choose wisely.
 There are conflicting opinions on what is a safe lubricant to use.
-I have heard of people using vaseline or olive oil, probably a safer option would be to use Satin Soap or some other mild, liquid anti-microbial soaps (obviously without fragrance).
-I'd recommend that whatever you use, make sure to wash it all off after with warm water.
+I have heard of people using vaseline or olive oil, probably a safer option would be to use a mild, liquid anti-microbial soap (obviously without fragrance).
+I'd recommend that whatever you use, make sure to wash it all off after with warm water.Saline Solution (Salt Bathing)